Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/README.md

 ### Part 1: Model

 The trust game is typically played by two players.
 One player, called Player A, is given an endowment (or initial sum of money) and must decide how much of it to send to the other player, called the Player B. The amount sent by the Player A is referred to as the "investment."
-The Player B then has the option to either keep the investment or to return a portion of it, referred to as the "reciprocity" amount, back to the Player A. In the following description of this part, I analyzed
+The Player B then has the option to either keep the investment or to return a portion of it, referred to as the "reciprocity" amount, back to the Player A. In the following description of this part, I analyzed the game environment, backward induction and evaluation.

 #### **Game Environment**:
   - *Set of the players*: The set of players consists of two anonymous individuals who do not know each other.
 They are randomly matched and do not have any information about the other player's identity or characteristics.
   - *Strategies*: The investor can choose to keep the money or invest a portion of it with the Player B. The Player B can choose to either return the investment plus an additional amount (representing trust and reciprocity) or keep the investment for themselves (representing non-cooperation).
   - *Payoffs*: If the investor chooses to invest, the amount invested is multiplied by a factor, and this amount is then given to the Player B. The Player B can then choose to either return the investment plus an additional amount (representing trust and reciprocity), or keep the investment for themselves (representing non-cooperation).
 If the Player B chooses to return the investment plus an additional amount, both players receive a positive *payoff*.
 However, if the Player B keeps the investment for themselves, both players receive a negative *payoff*.
 If the investor chooses not to invest, both players receive a *payoff* of zero.

-#### Backward induction
+#### **Backward induction**

    Backward induction is a reasoning process in game theory that involves reasoning backwards in time, allowing a player to determine sequential optimal actions in a game.
 It allows an individual to think of the end of a problem and then apply the sequence of events to decide what to do at a particular stage, making it a powerful tool for analyzing strategic decision-making in complex situations.
 (Perea 2010)